tied/aws-must-templates/README.md

 **Prepare ssh-connection configuration**

-Test Runner uses SSH connection to access an EC2 instances, and needs an entry in `ssh/config` file [defining](http://linux.die.net/man/5/ssh_config) user name, and ssh-key used in authentication, etc.
+Test Runner uses SSH connection to access an EC2 instance, and needs an entry in `ssh/config` file [defining](http://linux.die.net/man/5/ssh_config) user name, and ssh-key used in authentication, etc.